matn7/CS-Notes/src/main/java/compact/README.md

     less responsive.
     - Increased memory usage: Over time, the program's memory usage will increase, indicating that it is leaking memory.
     - Unresponsive program: In severe cases, the program may become unresponsive, hang, or crash.
-- In summary, memory leaks are a common problem in software development, and they can cause serious performance and stability issues.
-- It is important to identify and fix memory leaks as soon as possible to prevent them from affecting the stability and performance of a program.

 **callback**